 “Do you play chess?”

 His father had played.
-The pieces had mystified him.
+The knights’ move perplexed him.
 “I’m sorry, no.”

-Orlando worked up the courage he should have summoned with Molly.
+Orlando worked up the courage he should have summoned to ask Molly over a cup of Mexican tea.
 “Do you mind if I ask…?”

 Orlando was distraught.
 “I thought it was an elm.”